Women in Science

 Full-time work for part-time pay

-A third reason that women we interviewed did not like the idea of part-time working was that in their experience those who work part-time end up doing full-time work for part-time pay.
+In their experience those who work part-time end up doing full-time work for part-time pay.

 Interest and excitement